BouchardLab/pyuoi/docs/source/installation.rst

 Install from source
 -------------------

-The latest development version of the code can be installed from github
+The latest development version of the code can be installed from https://github.com/BouchardLab/PyUoI

 .. code-block:: bash